nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 This command hides all persons and tasks that do not match the search criteria. <br>
 (i.e. If no persons or tasks match the search criteria, the list will be empty.)<br><br>
-To reset the persons and tasks view, simply run the <code>listAll</code> command to list all persons and tasks.
+To reset the persons and tasks view, simply run the <a href='#42-listing-all-persons-and-tasks-listall'><code>listAll</code> command</a> to list all persons and tasks.

 " %}